G-Node/python-odml/doc/tutorial.rst

-To cover the different demands of all user types, we first provide a slow introduction to odML that allows programming beginners to learn the basic concepts behind odML and how to generate and use their own odML files either using the interactive odML-Editor or the Python library.
-In later chapters we present the more advanced possibilies of the Python odML library.
+To cover the different demands of all user types, we first provide a slow introduction to odML that allows programming beginners to learn the basic concepts behind odML.
+We will first examine a simple odML file using the interactive odML-Editor.
+In a next step, we will demonstrat how to generate the same odML file via the Python-odml library.
+In later chapters we present more advanced possibilies of the Python-odML library (e.g. how to search for a certain metadata within an odML file).
+At the end, we will provide a few examples on how you can construct an odML depending on different use case scenarios.

-A set of example odML files, which we use within this tutorial are part of the documentation package (see example_odMLs folder).
+The set of example odML files, which we use within this tutorial are part of the documentation package (see example_odMLs folder).

+Templates for general usable odML files can be downloaded (soon) from the following website: $$$

 ------------------------------------------------------------------------